 Does each crime have its own punishment in Las Vegas, Nevada?

 In a way.
 Nevada law designates a range of possible sentences for each specific crime, and the judge ultimately decides which penalties within that range to impose.
-For instance, the least serious category of crimes are misdemeanors in Nevada.
+For instance, the least serious category of crimes are misdemeanors.
 They have a sentence range of:

 - no jail to 6 months in Clark County Detention Center, and/or